mozilla/fxa/docs/dev-process.md

 should carry over to the upcoming train, or be de-priotitized.
 We then work through the issues in **next** to decide what to commit to for the upcoming train.

+Minutes are not recorded from this meeting.

 ##### Second week: Retrospective

 We take time every two weeks to explicitly reflect on our development process.
 What worked, what didn't, what new things we'd like to try.

+Minutes are private and are emailed to [fxa-staff@mozilla.com](https://groups.google.com/a/mozilla.com/forum/#!forum/fxa-staff)

 ### Tuesdays at 14:00